drkp/macports-texlive/README.md

 It is neither very complete nor well documented at the moment.

 Contents:
- - packaging: the perl script that generates the distfiles and portfiles for texmf ports
+ - `packaging`: the perl script that generates the distfiles and portfiles for texmf ports
+ - `packaging/portfileinclude`: additional code to be added to individual generated portfiles
+ - `texlive-common`: source files for the texlive-common package (configuration files, etc)